 The story of St Valentine

 Saint Valentine of Rome was a priest and bishop in the 3rd Century Roman Empire.
 He ministered to Christians, who at the time were under persecution.
 Emperor Claudius II believed that soldiers should be unmarried as they made better soldiers.
 As a result, the Emperor is said to have cancelled all marriages and engagements in Rome.
-Saint Valentine, amongst other religious acts, also secretly married soldiers before they to war, despite the Emperor’s orders.
+Saint Valentine, amongst other religious acts, secretly married soldiers before they to war, despite the Emperor’s orders.
 The Emperor Claudius II came to know about the secret ceremonies.
-He incarcerated Valentine and he was martyred on 14 February c.
-269. There are also other variations on the story regarding a letter or miracle that enabled a blind girl to see.
+He incarcerated Valentine who was subsequently martyred on 14 February c.
+269. There are other variations of this story regarding a letter or miracle that enabled a blind girl to see.
 I read about anecdotes relating to whether he fell in love with her, prior to his death.

 Who knows, but in essence this is a sad story and one of struggle, going against the grain and trying to change things for the better.
 As the saying goes “The road to true love never runs smoothly.”
 Valentine’s Day now is very different to the experience of Saint Valentine himself.